 The general policy on attendance is a limit of absences totaling two weeks of the course.
 If a student exceeds that many absences, it is advised that the student be assigned an NA grade (Not Attending), though each instructor is entitled to create his/her own attendance policy.

 Each Writing Skills course requires a minimum of 6 writing assignments, some of which must be done in class, whether timed (40 minutes) or untimed.
 These move from one paragraph to several paragraphs in Writing Skills II, and five paragraphs each in Writing Skills III.
 Be sure to check the specific instructions for the final portfolio for your level, as each has its own criteria.

-Reading Skills 2 and 3 each have two departmental exams and a departmental final.
+Reading Skills II and III each have two departmental exams and a departmental final.
 The majority of the final grade (usually 70%) is the average of these three exams.

 Our department does not use the D grade as a final grade and does not consider it passing.
 Final passing grades are A, B, or C. Final grades that require one to take the course again are F, MP, NA, or XA.
 We also give an RV grade for students eligible for the Reading 2 Express four-day review course (see "Courses" tab for more info).

 It is incorporated into the student's semester GPA, but not the cumulative one.
 In other words, it is used for institutional purposes, but not for graduation credits or overall GPA.